 So, my daughter Mattie is proof that my method of English conversion teaching works great.

-She is now 10 years old and speaks at near native collegiate level and has passed upper high school level English proficiency tests in grammar and comprehension and the Japanese favored EIKEN TEST Level Pre-1.
+She is now 13 years old and speaks at near native collegiate level and has passed upper high school level English proficiency tests in grammar and comprehension and the Japanese favored EIKEN TEST Level Pre-1.

 She also speaks native level Japanese.